If you have a website then you’ll want to get organic traffic, despite the term sounding a bit vegan.

 But long-tail keywords are much sexier.

 These are phrases, specific to the subject matter.
-These keywords have more chance of converting because they relate exactly to what you offer.
+These keywords have a higher chance of converting because they relate exactly to what you offer.
 And when people are searching for those terms, they’re ready to buy.

 So whilst I discourage you from going ‘keyword crazy’ you do of course need to scatter them through your content, where it makes sense to do so.
 And don’t forget to add them on your images alt. titles.